dimforge/ncollide/book/contact_determination/README.md

 Here, _absolute coordinate system_ (sometimes called _world coordinate system_)
-is the basis that is not relative to any object.
+designs the set of axises that are not relative to any object.

 The last field requires some explanations.
 Sometimes, the objects in